 Founded in 2014, Netlify experienced rapid growth, counting more than 1 million users as of the time of writing.
 The service is well-suited for a variety of applications, such as ecommerce sites, web apps, conference pages, global web campaigns, or even sharing documents online.

 Netlify's user interface is tidy too, making it ideal for beginners.
 Since the service's Free plan lacks some important features, we recommend the Pro plan, which starts at $19 per month

 Easy to integrate Git content

 No support for dynamic content

-Fastly has been on the market for around a decade, doing enough to impress numerous Internet giants, like Shopify, Slack, or Spotify.
+Fastly has been on the market for around a decade, doing enough to impress numerous big names like Shopify, Slack, and Spotify, all of whom use it.
 As an edge cloud-based CDN, Fastly has the advantage of being able to update content to its newest version in real-time.

 The service advertises its ability to let users program their server settings, granting complete control over how content is made available to site visitors.
-Other highlights include the automatic optimization of image content, protection against DDoS attacks, a firewall, and real-time logs which make it possible to quickly identity website problems.
+Other highlights include the automatic optimization of image content, protection against DDoS attacks, a firewall, and real-time logs which help to quickly identity website problems.

 True to its names, Fastly impresses when it comes to speed.